 |Burt Young - the king of country|

-Then again, it also lack Rider's truly revolutionary spirit, Nashville's sense moveable feast community, and Smokey and the Bandit's star power, momentum, and casting.
-In the latter, for example, Jerry Reed, Burt Reynolds, and Sally Field bring out a special something in each other hard to duplicate: Reynolds might come off macho for the press, but he loves (and is not threatened by) strong women like Fields; and Jerry Reed well, he loves Fred, his hound dawg.
-All four of them look authentic, like they could have driven straight up from Florida or Texas.
-The only authentic looking 'red state American' main character in Convoy on the other hand is Kristofferson, but even he feels out of place.
-He's too cool to behave logically, too pointlessly iconoclastic to even try to save himself from 20 years in the pen.
-The whole mess of issues Bobby "ain't so good at stringin' words together as you are" creates for his self through his stubborn insistence on not being this and not being that, gradually he starts to feel like of Munchausen-by-proxy, like the guy too dumb to hide his weed going through customs, then bitches and moans when he gets busted.
+Then again, it also lacks Easy Rider's truly revolutionary spirit, Nashville's sense of moveable feast community, and Smokey and the Bandit's star chemistry.
+In the latter, especially, Jerry Reed, Burt Reynolds, and Sally Field bring out a special something in each other hard to duplicate.
+Reynolds might come off macho for the press, but he genuinely loves (and is not threatened by) strong female co-stars like Fields - and that's apparent in their chemistry; and Jerry Reed well, he loves Fred, his hound dawg.
+All four of them look authentic, like they could have driven straight up from Florida or Texas, and all of them got star wattage charisma to burn.
+By contrast, the only authentic looking 'red state American' main character in Convoy is Kristofferson, and even he feels out of place.
+He's too cool to behave logically, too pointlessly iconoclastic to even try to save himself from 20 years in the pen, even if it's the easier, righter thing to do.
+The whole mess of issues Bobby "ain't so good at stringin' words together as you are" creates for his self through his stubborn insistence on not being this and not being that, begins to feel less like working class heroism and more like of Munchausen-by-proxy stupidity, like the idiot kid who's too dumb to hide his weed going through customs, then bitches and moans when it gets taken away.
 He likes to drink "Everclear" and listen to "we don't smoke marijuana and we don't take LSD" like there's no hypocrisy there.
 Again--a joke?
 The alcoholic Peckinpah has no right to get anti-anti-establishment.